spoddutur/my-notes/solr3.md

 ### Either-Or Situation to pick Winner With DisMax:
 1. We've see that Dismax picks max scoring field per term.
-2. Its clear winner-takes-all behaviour (in this case, its the winning field that contributes to score).
+2. Its clear winner-takes-all behaviour (i.e., only the winning field contributes to dismax scores).
-3. This is because, Dismax was designed to solve "Finding Needle in HayStack".
-Its not good in finding "Hay in HayStack".
+3. This is because, Dismax was designed to solve **"Finding Needle in HayStack"**.
+Its not good in finding **"Hay in HayStack"**.
 2. With this, we can see clearly:
    1. Why the expected scoring mentioned above is wrong and
    2. Why in reality, the scoring is done the way it is: